 As with most addresses in Tokyo, Zenyaren is difficult to find.
-When your overnight but sleepless flight from London landed only a few hours ago, and you’ve had a scant 1 hour nap since checking into your hotel, it’s doubly challenging.
-Luckily, Pete and I are with two Tokyo friends, Masamitsu and Voltaire, who manage, with the aid of smartphones, to track down my chosen venue.
+When your overnight but sleepless flight from London landed only a few hours ago, it’s doubly challenging.
+Luckily, Pete and I are with two Tokyo friends who manage, with the aid of smartphones, to track down my chosen venue.

 How did Tokyoites navigate their city before the era of online maps and satellite navigation?